soplwang/gojs/README.md

-go.js, Golang like channels, goroutine and go.
+goes, Golang like channels, goroutine and go for ES2015.
 ====

 ```javascript